marcindulak/torun-bo-mapa/README.md

 # Functionality overview

-Map visualization of the voting results of budżet obywatelski of the city of Toruń, Poland.
+Map visualization of the budżet obywatelski of the city of Toruń, Poland.

 # Usage examples